-A Roth IRA is an IRA that is subject to many of the same rules that apply to a Traditional IRA with some major exceptions.
+A Roth IRA is an IRA that is subject to many of the same rules that apply to a traditional IRA with some major exceptions.
 Unlike traditional IRAs which for some taxpayers can be tax deducted, you cannot deduct contributions to a Roth IRA.
 Some Roth IRA advantages include:

-- If you satisfy the requirements, qualified distributions are tax-free. - You can make contributions to your Roth IRA after you reach age 70 1⁄2. - You can leave funds in your Roth IRA for your entire lifetime, and - Beneficiaries inherit your Roth IRAs tax-free, if account requirements have been satisfied.
+- If you satisfy the requirements, qualified distributions are tax-free. - You can leave funds in your Roth IRA for your entire lifetime. - Beneficiaries inherit your Roth IRAs tax-free, if account requirements have been satisfied.